ToolShedTested

 6 Reasons Your Drill Keeps Stalling (and How to Fix Each One)

 Nothing kills momentum on a project faster than a drill that bogs down mid-hole.
-Whether you’re driving screws into deck boards or boring through framing lumber, a stalling drill means lost time and frustration.
+Whether you're driving screws into deck boards or boring through framing lumber, a stalling drill means lost time and frustration.
+I've diagnosed this problem dozens of times in my own shop and on job sites, and in almost every case, the fix took under five minutes once the real cause was identified.
 The good news: most causes are simple to diagnose and fix without a trip to the service center.
+Here's how to work through each one systematically.

 1. Dead or Weak Battery

-The most common culprit is a battery that can’t deliver enough current under load.
-Even if the charge indicator shows one bar remaining, the voltage may have dropped below what the motor needs for demanding tasks.
+The most common culprit -- and the first thing to check -- is a battery that can't deliver enough current under load.
+Lithium-ion cells have an internal resistance that increases as they age and as charge drops.
+Even if the charge indicator shows one bar remaining, the actual voltage under load may have dropped below what the motor needs to turn under resistance.

-💡 Pro Tip: If your drill works fine with a fresh battery but stalls quickly, the old battery’s cells may be worn out.
+💡 Pro Tip: If your drill works fine with a fresh battery but stalls quickly with an older one even at full charge, the old battery's cells may be worn out.
+Charge capacity degrades gradually -- a battery that shows "full" on the indicator but only lasts 20 minutes may only have 40% of its original energy storage.
 Most lithium-ion packs last 3-5 years before capacity drops noticeably.
+If you're past that range, replacement is often cheaper than lost time.

 2. Wrong Speed Setting

-Most drills have a two-speed gearbox.
-Speed 1 (low speed, high torque) is for driving screws and boring large holes.
-Speed 2 (high speed, low torque) is for drilling smaller holes in softer materials.
-Using Speed 2 for heavy driving tasks starves the bit of torque and causes the motor to stall.
+Speed 1 (low speed, high torque -- typically under 500 RPM) is for driving screws, boring large holes, mixing materials, and any task that requires sustained torque against resistance.
+Speed 2 (high speed, low torque -- typically 1,400-2,000 RPM) is for drilling small pilot holes, driving into soft materials quickly, and tasks where speed matters more than force.
+Using Speed 2 for heavy driving tasks starves the bit of torque and forces the motor to work against its own gearing, generating heat and causing the motor to stall.

 3. Dull or Incorrect Drill Bit